palaeoware/trevosim/docs_build/_sources/loggingsim.rst.txt

     0,3,0,0,0111101101
     0,4,0,0,0111110101

+Identical
+  This outputs the number of identical taxa in a run.

 Iteration
   This outputs the current iteration number.

+Masks

 Matrix
   This is replaced with the matrix from the run.
 For example: